yacitus/SSAuction-Live-Fly/README.md

 * can't lower (or raise) hidden high bid because it's treated like a new bid and added to the existing bids to go over the limit
 * no error message and bid not accepted when bid and keep bidding up to are the same
+* no way to remove a player from nomination queue
 * the number of bids (and $ info) doesn't auto-update on auction or team info page after nominations
 * intemittently logging when hidden high bid is changed?
 * allow a team to be "done" with the auction and stop giving them nominations (but stop allowing them to bid)